oracle-terraform-modules/terraform-oci-oke/docs/src/guide/topology.md

 The bastion subnet is regional i.e. in multi-AD regions, the subnet spans all Availability Domains.
 By default, the bastion subnet is assigned a CIDR of `10.0.0.0/29` giving a maximum possible of 5 assignable IP addresses in the bastion subnet.

-The workers subnet has a CIDR of `10.0.16.0/20` assigned by default.
-This gives the subnet a maximum possible of 4094 IP addresses.
+The workers subnet has a CIDR of `10.0.144.0/20` assigned by default.
+This gives the subnet a maximum possible of 4093 IP addresses.
 This is enough to scale the cluster to the maximum number of worker nodes (2000) currently allowed by Oracle Container Engine.

 The load balancer subnets are of 2 types:
 * public
 * private

-By default, only the the public load balancer subnet is created.
+By default, only the public load balancer subnet is created.
 See [Public and Internal Load Balancers](#public-vs-internal-load-balancers) for more details.
-The private load balancer subnet has a CIDR of `10.0.2.0/27` whereas the public load balancer subnet has a CIDR of `10.0.2.32/27` assigned by default.
+The private load balancer subnet has a CIDR of `10.0.32.0/27` whereas the public load balancer subnet has a CIDR of `10.0.128.0/27` assigned by default.
 This allows both subnets to assign a maximum of 29 IP addresses and therefore 9 load balancers can be created in each.
 You can control the size of your subnets and have more load balancers if required by adjusting the newbit and netnum values for the `subnets` parameter.

 The `subnets` parameter govern the boundaries and sizes of the subnets.
 If you need to change the default values, refer to the [Networking Documentation](./network_subnets.html#create-new-subnets-forced) to see how.
 We recommend working with your network administrator to design your network.
 The following additional documentation is useful in designing your network:
 * [Erik Berg on Networks, Subnets and CIDR](https://erikberg.com/notes/networks.html)